 Research shows that people who get professional help for substance use disorders experience better relapse prevention when they add AA to their treatment programs.
 An unfunded review of 35 studies at Stanford School of Medicine found that participation in AA and other 12-step groups leads to higher rates of abstinence than psychotherapy.
 It also reduces the cost of health care.
-Researchers attribute the success to mutual support and helpful tips.
+Researchers attribute success to mutual support and helpful tips.

-The Mayo Clinic says support groups help in nine ways:
+Support groups help in nine ways:

 Participating in a support group is more helpful if it includes members with similar issues.
 An advanced group, for example, may not be good for beginners.
 An AA group focused on the homeless may not the best choice for a young parent who is struggling at work.

 Besides a directory of locations for New Jersey AA meetings, the website has information about online meetings, events, news, articles, and resources.
 You'll find digital books and readings on the concepts and traditions of the 12-step AA program.